Z7X —

 the 3.0 litre

-The Z7X is the 2,963 cc PRV V6 in Renault nomenclature — from the sensible 150 bhp of the American Eagles and Dodge to the 268 bhp of the Hartge-built Safrane Biturbo, via the Alpine A610's 250 bhp turbo.
+The Z7X is the 2,963 cc PRV V6 in Renault nomenclature — and the standard-bearer of the engine's third generation.
+From the sensible 150 bhp of the American Eagles and Dodge to the 268 bhp of the Hartge-built Safrane Biturbo, via the Alpine A610's 250 bhp turbo.

 2 963